jinq0123/gluamapper/README.md

 ### Speedup

-* Directly from lua table to go struct, while yuin/gluamapper converts the table to `map[string]interface{}`, and then converts it to a Go struct using [`mapstructure`](https://github.com/mitchellh/mapstructure/).
+* Converts directly from lua table to go struct, while yuin/gluamapper converts the table to `map[string]interface{}`, and then converts it to a Go struct using [`mapstructure`](https://github.com/mitchellh/mapstructure/).
 * No "weak" conversions
+* Always ignores unused keys

 ### More types
-* TODO: map lua types other than table to go types
+* Maps lua types other than table to go types